awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

 In this step, you create two tags in your local repo, associate the tags with commits, and then push the tags to your CodeCommit repository\.
 You then pull the changes from the CodeCommit repository to the shared repo\.

 A tag is used to give a human\-readable name to a commit \(or branch or even another tag\)\.
-You would do this, for example, if you want to tag a commit as "v2\.1\."
+You would do this, for example, if you want to tag a commit as `v2.1`\.
 A commit, branch, or tag can have any number of tags associated with it, but an individual tag can be associated with only one commit, branch, or tag\.
-In this tutorial, you tag one commit as release and one as beta\.
+In this tutorial, you tag one commit as `release` and one as `beta`\.

-You use Git to create the tags, pointing the release tag to the first commit you made and the beta tag to the commit made by the other user\.
+You use Git to create the tags, pointing the `release` tag to the first commit you made and the `beta` tag to the commit made by the other user\.
 You then use Git to push the tags to the CodeCommit repository\.
 Then you switch to your shared repo and use Git to pull the tags into your shared local repo and explore the tags\.

 1. From your local repo, run git tag, specifying the name of the new tag \(`release`\) and the ID of the first commit you made in the local repo\.